camunda/portainer-templates/README.md

 3. Run `python3 generate-stack-templates.py` to regenerate the `stack-templates.json` which is the definitive file consumed by Portainer
 4. Create a new branch (e.g. use JIRA issue number), check in all modified/new files e.g. via `git add .`
 5. Push the new commit and open a [Pull Request](https://github.com/camunda-ci/portainer-templates/pulls)
+6. When the PR is merged it may take some minutes for the change to be available in Portainer UI (due to Github caching)

+## How to modify an existing `stack` type template

+1. Modify a `docker-stack.yml` or the file `new-stack-templates.json` as needed
+2. Run `python3 generate-stack-templates.py` to regenerate the `stack-templates.json` which is the definitive file consumed by Portainer
+3. Create a new branch (e.g. use JIRA issue number), check in all modified/new files e.g. via `git add .`
+4. Push the new commit and open a [Pull Request](https://github.com/camunda-ci/portainer-templates/pulls)
+5. When the PR is merged it may take some minutes for the change to be available in Portainer UI (due to Github caching)